Composers C to D

 Eight Salon Stücke for Violin & Piano, Op.36

-These lovely pieces are not merely works for the salon but surprisingly dramatic works very suitable for recital.
+The last of this wonderful series of superb character pieces are not merely for the salon but very suitable for recital.

 Ferdinand David (1810-1873)